beshu-tech/readonlyrest-docs/kibana.md

 RoR - just like Kibana itself - is meant to be used either with a proxy or without one.

 * If you decide to set the `server.basePath` property in `kibana.yml` and set `server.rewriteBasePath` into a `true`, RoR will be accessed directly and via a reverse proxy,
-* If you decided to rewrite the base path manually by your reverse proxy and set the `server.rewriteBasePath` property in `kibana.yml` into a `false`, be sure to access RoR via a proxy, as it will not work properly when accessed directly.
+* If you decide to rewrite the base path manually by your reverse proxy and set the `server.rewriteBasePath` property in `kibana.yml` into a `false`, be sure to access RoR via a proxy, as it will not work properly when accessed directly.

 ## Configuration

 ReadonlyREST for Kibana is completely remote-controlled from the Elasticsearch configuration.
 Login credentials, hidden Kibana apps, etc. are all going to be configured from the Elasticearch side via the usual "rules".
-This means the configuration will be kept all in one place and if you used ReadonlyREST before , it will be also very familiar.
+This means the configuration will be kept all in one place and if you used ReadonlyREST before, it will be also very familiar.

 > In this document, every time you will encounter references to "readonlyrest.yml" or "elasticsearch.yml", we will be referring to the configuration files **in the Elasticsearch plugin** (our Kibana plugins do not need a "readonlyrest.yml").

 In general, by design, we tend to concentrate all configuration within the main plugin (the Elasticsearch one) as much as possible.

-### Clusterwide Settings VS readonlyrest.yml
+### Cluster-wide Settings VS readonlyrest.yml

 This feature is available in Free and PRO editions

 Our Kibana plugins introduce a "ReadonlyREST" Kibana app.
 From here, you can edit the security settings of the whole Elasticsearch cluster, and they will take effect within 10 seconds in all Elasticsearch cluster nodes without the need to restart them.

 When you change the security settings from the Kibana app, they will be saved in a special index called ".readonlyrest", so all the Elasticsearch nodes will pick them up.
-You can customize a name of the index by setting `readonlyrest.settings_index: .my_custom_readonlyrest` in `elasticsearch.yml` file (remember to set the same value for all your ES nodes).
+You can customize the name of the index by setting `readonlyrest.settings_index: .my_custom_readonlyrest` in the `elasticsearch.yml` file (remember to set the same value for all your ES nodes).

 When an Elasticsearch node restarts, the order of settings evaluation is the following: 1.
 Attempt to find valid settings in readonlyrest.yml 2.
 If none is found, look inside elasticsearch.yml 3.
 Once successfully bootstrapped using file-based settings, attempt to read ".readonlyrest" index 4.
-If the index exists and contains valid settings, override file based settings with the ones from the index.
-5. Pressing "save" in the cluster wide settings app, will **not overwrite the readonlyrest.yml** file.
+If the index exists and contains valid settings, override file-based settings with the ones from the index.
+5. Pressing "save" in the cluster-wide settings app, will **not overwrite the readonlyrest.yml** file.

 Best practices: